filecoin-project/specs/expected-consensus.md

 Note: Validity of blocks beyond appropriate ticket generation (defined below) is defined by the specific protocol using EC.
 For the Filecoin definition of a valid block, see the [mining spec](mining.md).

-The basic algorithm can be broken down by looking in turn at its two major components:

-- Leader Election
-- Chain Selection

 ## Secret Leader Election

 Expected Consensus is a consensus protocol that works by electing a miner from a weighted set in proportion to their power.
 In the case of Filecoin, participants and powers are drawn from the storage [power table](./storage-market.md#the-power-table), where power is equivalent to storage provided through time.